ying-tang/help-documentation/_commontech/Customer_3.1.1_Point_Release.md

  * Windows images previously assumed that the hardware clock was set to the customer's local timezone instead of UTC.
 The defect is corrected, no workaround is needed for new VMs provisioned from the updated images.
 To fix older VMs, set the 'RealTimeIsUniversal' registry entry [as documented.](http://ibm-blue-box-help.github.io/help-documentation/troubleshooting/FAQ_Working_with_Windows_Images/)

- * Created a new document to assist with using Nova Metadata service [http://ibm-blue-box-help.github.io/help-documentation/nova/Metadata_service_FAQ/]9 http://ibm-blue-box-help.github.io/help-documentation/nova/Metadata_service_FAQ/)
+ * Created a new document to assist with [using Nova Metadata service.](http://ibm-blue-box-help.github.io/help-documentation/nova/Metadata_service_FAQ/)